 \section{Introduction}

 Regression Discontinuity (RD) designs are commonly used for treatment effect estimation and causal inference in quantitative sciences \citep[see][and references therein]{Cattaneo-Titiunik_2022_ARE}.
 In their canonical form, each unit $i\in \{1,2,\cdots,n\}$ is assigned to control ($T_i=0$) or treatment ($T_i=1$) according to the discontinuous rule $T_i = \Indicator(X_i \geq c)$, where $X_i$ denotes a scalar score variable, $c$ denotes a scalar cutoff, and $\Indicator(\cdot)$ is the indicator function.
-The key idea underlying all RD designs is that units with a score near the cutoff determining treatment assignment are comparable in terms of all pretreatment observables and unobservable characteristics, the only difference being that some units are assigned to control ($X_i < c$) while other are assigned to treatment ($X_i \geq c$).
-Therefore, in the absence of score manipulation, units having a score near (but on different sides of) the cutoff can be used as counterfactual of each other to learn about causal treatment effects.
+The key idea underlying all RD designs is that units with a score near the cutoff determining treatment assignment are comparable in terms of all pretreatment observables and unobservable characteristics, the only difference being that some units are assigned to control ($X_i < c$) while others are assigned to treatment ($X_i \geq c$).
+Therefore, in the absence of score manipulation, units with scores near but on different sides of the cutoff can be used as counterfactuals for each other to learn about causal treatment effects.